BadIdeaFactory/corporate/documents/operating.md

 - **Creating one-time capital disbursement:** Plotting Session (needs Strong Consensus).
 This vote indicates that BIFFUD will disburse capital to Corporate Overlords in proportion to their ownership levels.

+- **Removing tithe obligation:** Plotting Session (needs Strong Consensus).
+This vote indicates that BIFFUD will not require the 2% tithe from a project (the .4% for taxes still applies).

 - **Making modifications to `CONTRIBUTING.md`:** GitHub (needs Apathetic Support).
 This vote approves changes to the processes associated with the votes as described in CONTRIBUTING.md

 - **Making other modifications to `corporate`:** GitHub (needs Apathetic Support).
 This vote approves changes to the structure or organization of the corporate GitHub repository.